usdoj-crt/crt-portal/README.md

 * __Admin (superusers).__ Logged-in admins can add and remove users, adjust form details such as protected classes, and view the table of complaints at `/form/view`.

+As we build out the product, we expect to add more granular user roles and permissions.

 ### Create admin accounts

 Need to ssh to create superuser (would like to do this automatically in another PR)